-RNs are advised to go to the Online Verification section of this Web site and check the current status of the provider's CEP number to ensure it is still active.
+RNs are advised to go to the BreEZe License Verification section of this Web site and check the current status of the provider's CEP number to ensure it is still active.
 Courses are not eligible for contact hours when the provider number is in an expired status.

 - Acceptable Course Content